nicolaszanforlini/titanic__2019/README.md

 linear regression

-it's a project in website "kaggle.com" to predict if passenger survive of titanic disaster
+it's a project "kaggle.com" to predict if passenger survive of titanic disaster

 my best score is 76%